Sidebar navigation

 4. Deliver sustainability across all our operations

-Our ambition of becoming a climate positive university by 2030 guides every aspect of our operations – from development of our campus and environmentally friendly catering to sustainable corporate systems and procedures.
+Our ambition guides every aspect of our operations – from development of our campus and environmentally friendly catering to sustainable corporate systems and procedures.

 We’ve already made progress: